 Isn’t rather that faith when we “against all hope, in hope believe”?
 When the tide is against us, when darkness surrounds us, when we experience setback after setback and prolonged seasons of frustration, and it seems even God has forgotten about us – it is then, we can choose to believe that God wants to give us a future and a hope.

 I am not talking about the “I decree and declare” kind of faith.
-God’s promises are Yes and Amen in Christ, but remember: He will have mercy on whom He will have mercy.
+God’s promises are Yes and Amen in Christ, but remember: God will have mercy on whom He will have mercy.

 Faith goes beyond the here and now, beyond material and earthly blessings.
 (I find it interesting that most “decree and declare” or “name it, claim it” prayers I hear are around material blessings.
 Hardly ever have I heard anyone decree and declare a deeper understanding of the Word of God, or getting a broken heart for the lost.)

 Faith is walking in the will of God, cooperating with Him build His kingdom here on earth, although it may be hard and painful.

 Faith is being obedient even when God’s will goes against our own and even when we don’t hear from Him anymore.

 Faith is embracing the stigma of looking like a fool, when those supposed to walk alongside you turn their back on you.

 Faith is pouring our fears and anxieties out before Him and then, instead of dwelling on them, arising and going back to do His work.